 This section will focus on the different health impacts that each grain provides.

-Teff is richer in iron, positively affecting the overall blood and circulation system.
+Teff is richer in iron, positively affecting the blood and circulation system.
 It prevents iron deficiency anemia development.
 This was mainly observed in pregnant women.
 (1)

 Zinc has spermatogenic functions, and deficiency is a risk factor for male infertility.
 (3)